powerfulbean/mTRFpy/docs/index.rst

 * **I think I found a bug!**

-Please see the `bug reports <https://github.com/powerfulbean/mTRFpy/blob/master/CONTRIBUTING.md#bugs>`_ section in the contribution guidelines.
+Please see use the `GitHub issue tracker <https://github.com/powerfulbean/mTRFpy/issues>`_ to report your bug and, if possible, include a minimal example to reproduce it.

 * **How can I contribute to the project?**

-Please see the `pull request <https://github.com/powerfulbean/mTRFpy/blob/master/CONTRIBUTING.md#pull-requests>`_ section in the contribution guidelines if you want to contribute code or useful examples for the documentation.
+Please see the `contribution guidelines <https://github.com/powerfulbean/mTRFpy/blob/master/CONTRIBUTING.md>`_ if you want to contribute code or useful examples for the documentation.